There are many myths about breast cancer and sometimes it's hard to know what to believe and what to ignore.

 - Wearing underwire or tight-fitting bras – Cancer Australia, Australia’s leading national cancer control agency, states that research does not support the claim that underwire or tight-fitting bras increase a woman’s risk of breast cancer.

 - Using antiperspirants or deodorants - Internet rumours have suggested that chemicals in underarm antiperspirants are absorbed through the skin, interfere with lymph circulation, and cause toxins to build up in the breast, eventually leading to breast cancer.
 There is not enough evidence to show that using antiperspirants or deodorants can increase your risk of developing breast cancer.
-The US National Institute of Health, which is the US Government's principal agency for cancer research and training, addresses this issue in an Antiperspirants/deodorants and breast cancer fact sheet available through their website.

 - Abortion and spontaneous miscarriage - Cancer Australia states unequivocally that there is no link between termination of pregnancy and an increased risk of breast cancer.
 This includes both induced abortion and spontaneous miscarriage.